 Pregnancy after Breast Cancer

-There are many parts of my story that people find surprising when I share – that I was 29, that I was in great physical condition, that I got married in the middle of it . . .but the one part of my story that has moved other young survivors to tears is that I had my children after treatment.
+There are many parts of my story that people find surprising when I share – that I was 29, that I was in great physical condition, that I got married in the middle of it… but the one part of my story that has moved other young survivors to tears is that I had my children after treatment.
 While this is not advisable for some, the pathology of my tumor was such that it did not eliminate my becoming pregnant from the realm of possibility.
 Because the chemo regimen I would undergo had the possibility of affecting fertility, we went through an egg retrieval and fertilization prior to commencing chemo.
 Thankfully, we were able to become pregnant naturally and a few years back were able to donate our embryos to the UCLA Broad Stem Cell Center.
 In discussing the possibility of pregnancy, our medical team was supportive while also being vigilant.
-I was able to carry both children to term and breastfeed them on the non-radiated side without having to supplement their nutrition.
-The only ‘limitation’ was that we breastfeed no longer than 6 months as they were anxious for me to be screened via MRI which was impossible throughout pregnancy and nursing.
+I was able to carry both children to term and breastfeed them on the non-radiated side.
+The only ‘limitation’ was that we breastfeed no longer than 6 months as all were anxious to resume screening via MRI which was impossible throughout pregnancy and nursing.

 Waiting for the Other Shoe to Drop

 I think all cancers survivors suffer from this phenomenon.
 The thing about breast cancer is that you often feel perfectly healthy when you are diagnosed – I used to correct people all the time when they would refer to me as being ‘sick’, “I’m not sick, I have cancer.”
-Not sure why this was empowering but it made me feel stronger – my body hadn’t failed me, it was under attack and to say that it feels like I was blindsided is understatement.
-I could not have even imagined that this diagnosis was headed my way at that time.
-Following that experience, I think all survivors have some degree of ‘what’s next’ or ‘scanxiety’.
-I certainly did, particularly following my pregnancies, but I also knew that while I never wanted to go through any of it again, that I could, that I was strong and that my body was resilient.
-I chose not to live in fear of a repeat diagnosis which was more likely with my genetics than for some others and instead to focus on the things I could control.
+Not sure why this was empowering but it made me feel stronger – my body hadn’t failed me, it was under attack.
+Regardless of age and circumstances, the words ‘You have cancer’ are shocking to hear so to say that we felt blindsided is an understatement.
+In near perfect health and being so young, I could not have imagined that this diagnosis was headed my way at that time.
+Following that experience, it is pretty common to have some degree of ‘what’s next’ concern or ‘scanxiety’.
+I certainly did, particularly following my pregnancies, but I also knew that I was strong, that my body was resilient and that should I have to fight cancer again, I could do it.
+I made a conscious decision not to live in fear of a repeat diagnosis, which was more likely given my genetics than it is for some others, and instead to focus on the things I could control.

 Diet, Exercise and General Care and Keeping